ExpediaGroup/beekeeper/README.md

 5. Beekeeper processes these messages and schedules orphaned paths for deletion by adding them to a database.
 6. The scheduled paths are deleted by Beekeeper after a configurable delay, the default is 3 days (see [Table configuration]() for more details.)

-## Table configuration
+## Hive table configuration

 Beekeeper only actions on events which are marked with a specific parameter.
-This parameter, as well as other configuration parameters, is added to the table that you wish to have Beekeeper monitor.
+This parameter, as well as other configuration parameters, is added to the Hive table that you wish to have Beekeeper monitor.
 The configuration for tables is as follows:

 | Parameter             | Required | Possible values | Description |
 |:----|:----:|:----:|:----|